amymtran/obxiscool/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### PCAs

+Outer Banks has already been nominated for three People's Choice Awards!
+- The Show of 2020
+- The Drama Show of 2020
+- The Bingeworthy Show of 2020

+In addition, lead actor Chase Stokes who portrays John B in Outer Banks has been nominated for two People's Choice Awards!
+- Drama TV Star of 2020
+- The Male TV Star of 2020

+To vote for the People's Choice Awards, click [Here](pca.eonline.com)
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for